-The value of a node condition and the relationship of this value to an assertion is determined by a node module.
+The value of a node function formula and the relationship of this value to an assertion is determined by a node module.
 The behavior of a cache node is determined by the cache node module.
-Other nodes may use different node modules and will behave quit differently.
-See NodeBrain Module Reference for information on a set of node modules distributed with NodeBrain.
+Other nodes may use different node modules and will behave quite differently.
+See online documentation for information on a set of node modules distributed with NodeBrain.